 Medicare Part D (Prescription Drug Plans)

-Medicare Part D, also referred to as Medicare Prescription Drug Plans, provides Medicare beneficiaries access to retail prescription drugs at affordable copays.
+Medicare Part D, also referred to as Medicare Prescription Drug plans, provides Medicare beneficiaries access to retail prescription drugs at affordable copays.
 Part D plans are operated by Medicare-approved private insurance companies and are available to everyone who has Medicare.
 A Medicare Part D plan can be purchased either as a standalone plan to supplement Medicare Parts A and B or to accompany a Medicare Supplement Insurance plan.

 Medicare Supplement Plans

-Medicare Supplement plans—also known as Medigap Insurance—help cover the gaps in coverage from Original Medicare.
+Medicare Supplement Insurance plans—also known as Medigap Insurance—help cover the gaps in coverage from Original Medicare.
 In most states, there are eight Medicare Supplement plans to choose from and all policies have been standardized.
 Medicare Supplement insurance plans are available through private insurance companies and are denoted by the letter A through N (plans C, E, F, H, I and J are no longer sold).